 Up 10% of customer donations go to Pennies, to help us grow.
 The remaining 90% goes to charities nominated by the retailer.

-25% of the public told us they frequently leave the house without cash.
+Five out of every six payments (83%) made in the UK are now cashless.
 Pennies offers people a way to keep making small-change donations.

 How your pennies count